andresfeliper3/andresfeliper3/README.md

 **Jan 2024 - Jul 2024**
 **College Trainee**
 - ✍️ **Mobile Testing:** Test case design and execution with Jira and Xray.
-- 🛠️ **API Testing:** Automation and accessibility testing using GitHub.
+- 🛠️ Automation, API testing and accessibility testing using GitHub.
 - 🔧 Developed test automation using **Selenium** and **Appium** during testing training..

 ---